DiamondLightSource/fast_rsm/README.md

 reciprocal space mapping, although it originated as a spin-out of this project.

 https://github.com/RBrearton/Custom-bin contains the binning algorithm used by default, although several more are included in the RSMapper.binning module.
+I found that the simple binning algorithm contained in custom-bin for 3D datasets is significantly faster than fast-histogram's histogramdd, which is faster than my custom numpy routine, which is faster than numpy's histogramdd.